kumar-abhishek/fsdl-talk-to-transformer/README.md

 - Create a new environment 'tf' using the following command:

     ```console
+    # if you need to install conda
+    eval "$(/root/miniconda3/bin/conda shell.bash hook)"

     $ conda env create -f environment.yml

     # to update the environment, make sure have already activated the environment